Consider the below factors while planning your long-term holiday with a 9 to 5 job.

 Bikes and cars – https://goo.gl/maps/88iBHvG8zezQRKiU7

-There are many bike rentals options near Koleso 24/7 , take a walk on this road in case above options didn’t work.
+There are many bike rental options near Koleso 24/7 , take a walk on this road in case the above options don’t work.

 Buying Vegetables and Fruits

 For long-term holidays, I enjoy eating homemade food.
-In Palolem , while dropping bikes back, we met two girls struggling to buy vegetables at fair price so I thought of including this section.
+In Palolem, while dropping bikes back, we met two girls struggling to buy vegetables at a fair price so I thought of including this section.

-In palolem area, buy veggies on Saturday from Chaudi market at reasonable price.
+In Palolem area, buy veggies on Saturday from the Chaudi market at a reasonable price.

 Nearby Café & Restaurants